aouwt/rotator/README.md

 # rotator
-Basic rotation control tray icon
+Basic rotation control tray icon with tiny footprint.

 I made this pretty much for my own use only, so I didn't really put in a lot of failsafes in it.